Getting Into Character

 The two wounded men roll on the dirty asphalt street moaning and grabbing at their injuries.
 The third dis is running away from the scene as fast as his overpriced sneakers will let him.
 I leave the two delinquents on the street and walk through the door on the right.

-Alex Logan looks surprised to see me.
+Adam Pilsen looks surprised to see me.
 Surprised may be an understatement.
 He looks like he’s seeing a ghost.
 He recovers quickly and give me a plastic smile that morphs into something more genuine.

 “Mal, what a surprise,” he says honestly.